 - Understanding Everyday Participation – Articulating Cultural Values (AHRC Connected Communities large grant)

 - The politics of cultural value: Towards an emancipatory framework (AHRC Cultural Value Project)

 - Artist-led contributions to the cultural value agenda: developing theory, methods and policy insight (AHRC Collaborative Doctoral Award in partnership with a-n, The Artist Information Company, awarded to artist Emilia Telese).

-From September 2016 I will be teaching on a number of undergraduate and postgraduate modules and I will be developing a new module on cultural diplomacy.
-I am module convenor for the MA Dissertation module.
+Eleonora teaches on a number of undergraduate and postgraduate modules and has developed a new module on cultural diplomacy.
+She is module convenor for the MA Dissertation module.

-I am happy to supervise doctoral students on any of my areas of interest and expertise.
+Eleonora is happy to supervise doctoral students on any of her areas of interest and expertise.

 - Belfiore, E (2018) Whose cultural value?
 Representation, power and creative industries, International Journal of Cultural Policy, ISSN: 1477-2833.
 DOI: 10.1080/10286632.2018.1495713.

 - Belfiore, E (2016) Cultural policy research in the real world: Curating ‘impact’, facilitating ‘enlightenment’, Cultural Trends, 25(3), pp.205-216, ISSN: 0954-8963.
 DOI: 10.1080/09548963.2016.1204050.

 - Belfiore, E (2014) 'Impact', 'value' and 'bad economics': Making sense of the problem of value in the arts and humanities, Arts and Humanities in Higher Education, 14(1), pp.95-110, ISSN: 1474-0222.
 DOI: 10.1177/1474022214531503.